サクサク読めて、アプリ限定の機能も多数!

 You can search for issues and pull requests on GitHub and narrow the results using these search qualifiers in any combination.

 You can link a pull request or branch to an issue to show that a fix is in progress and to automatically close the issue when the pull request or branch is merged.
+About linked issues and pull requests You can link an issue to a pull request manually or using a supported keyword in the pull request description, that is, the summary text added by the author when they created the pull request.
+When

 You can resolve simple merge conflicts that involve competing line changes on GitHub, using the conflict editor.
 You can only resolve merge conflicts on GitHub that are caused by competing line changes, such as when people make different changes to the same line of the same file on different branches in your Git repository.
 For all other types of merge conflicts, you must resolve the conflict loca